Speed up invoicing by fixing the handoff after the work is already done.

 Office handoff problems

-See where information gets stuck between the field and the office, then what Stanley does to tighten that path.
+See where information gets stuck between the field and the office, then what Stanley Systems does to tighten that path.

 Missed estimate follow-up

-Coastline case study
+Marine shop case study